jhpyle/docassemble/_docs/initial.md

 multi-lingual interviews.
 See [modifiers] for information about the `language` setting of a question.

+# <a name="machine learning storage"></a>Machine learning training data

+If you use [machine learning] in your interviews, then by default, **docassemble** will use training data associated with the particular interview in the particular [package] in which the interview resides.

+If you would like your interview to share training data with another interview, you can use the `machine learning storage` directive to point to the training data of another interview.

+For example, suppose you have developed an interview called `child_custody.yml` that uses [machine learning], and you have built rich training sets for variables within this interview.
+Then you decide to develop another interview, in the same [package], called `child_support.yml`, which uses many of the same variables.
+It would be a lot of work to maintain two identical training sets in two places.

+In this scenario, you can add the following block to the `child_support.yml` interview:

+{% highlight yaml %}
+---
+machine learning storage: ml-child_custody.json
+---
+{% endhighlight %}

+`ml-child_custody.json` is the name of a file in the `data/sources` directory of the [package].
+This file contains the training data for the `child-custody.yml` interview.
+The naming convention for these data files is to start with the name of the interview [YAML] file, add `ml-` to the beginning, and replace `.yml` with `.json`.

+Now, both the `child-custody.yml` and `child-support.yml` interviews will use `ml-child_custody.json` as "storage" area for training data.
+In the [Training] interface, you will find this data set under the name `child_custody`.

+If you had run the `child-support.yml` interview before adding `machine learning storage`, you may still see a data set called `child-support` in the [Training] interface.
+If you are using the [Playground], you may see a file called `ml-child-support.json` in the [Sources folder].
+To get rid of this, go into the [Playground] and delete the `ml-child-support.json` file from the [Sources folder].
+Then go into the [Training] interface and delete any "items" that exist within the `child-support` interview.

+If you want, you can set `machine learning storage` to a name that does not correspond with an actual interview.
+For example, you could include `machine learning storage: ml-family-law.json` in both the `child-custody.yml` and `child-support.yml` interviews.
+Even though there is no interview called `family-law.yml`, this will still work.
+If you are using the [Playground], a file called `ml-family-law.json` will automatically be created in the `Sources folder`.

+You can also share "storage" areas across packages.
+Suppose you are working within a package called `docassemble.missourifamilylaw`, but you want to take advantage of training sets in a package called `docassemble.generalfamilylaw`.
+You can write:

+{% highlight yaml %}
+---
+machine learning storage: docassemble.generalfamilylaw:data/sources/ml-family.json
+---
+{% endhighlight %}

+For more information about managing training data, see the [machine learning] section on [packaging your training sets]

 # <a name="features"></a>Optional `features`

 The `features` block sets some optional features of the interview.